Scorpions in Gilbert, Arizona: Hotspots & Prevention

 Is the Arizona bark scorpion common in Gilbert?

 Unfortunately, yes.
 The Arizona bark scorpion thrives in Gilbert's environment and causes the most concern for good reason.
-Unlike other local species that stay ground-level, bark scorpions climb walls, slip through tiny gaps, and show up in places you'd never expect — like your second-story bathroom or a bedroom ceiling.
+Unlike other local species that stay ground-level, bark scorpions aren't limited to ground-level entry — they slip through tiny gaps and show up in places you'd never expect, like your second-story bathroom or an upstairs bedroom.

 They're attracted to cooler, humid micro-habitats inside homes.
 That's why you'll often find them in bathrooms near shower stalls, laundry rooms with washing machines, or kitchen areas under sinks.
 During Gilbert's hot summers, these indoor refuges become even more appealing as scorpions seek relief from extreme temperatures.